 This is a type of live broadcasting over IP-based networks.
 Video streams are sent to many receivers at the same time.
 A new receiver may connect to the stream at an arbitrary moment, so random access period should be kept small enough (approximately, ~1-5 seconds).
 Data are transmitted publicly in the case of video monitoring and privately in the case of video surveillance, respectively.
 For IPcameras that have to capture, process and encode video data, complexity including computational and hardware complexity as well as memory bandwidth should be kept low to allow real-time processing.
 In addition, support of high dynamic range and a monochrome mode (e.g., for infrared cameras) as well as resolution and quality (SNR) scalability is an essential requirement for video surveillance.
-For this application, typical values of resolutions, frame-rates, and RAPs are presented in Table 6.
+In some use-cases, high video signal fidelity is required even after lossy compression.
+Typical values of resolutions, frame-rates, and RAPs for video monitoring / surveillance applications are presented in Table 6.

-Resolution Frame-rate, fps ++ PAM ++
+Resolution ++- Frame-rate, fps PAM

-2160p (4K),3840x2160 12 ++ RA, FIZD
+++- 2160p (4K),3840x2160 12 + RA, FIZD

-5Mpixels, 2560x1920 12 RA, FIZD
+++- 5Mpixels, 2560x1920 12 + RA, FIZD

 1080p, 1920x1080 25 RA, FIZD

 1.3Mpixels, 1280x960 25, 30 RA, FIZD

 720p, 1280x720 25, 30 RA, FIZD

 SVGA, 800x600 25, 30 RA, FIZD